-Your social media accounts are a great place to promote your meal planning services.
+Your social media accounts are a great place to promote your nutrition planning services.
 When used correctly, your social media posts allow you to tell your story and promote your services in a way that is organic, authentic and builds connection.

 However, it's really important that you have a strategy to turn your followers into paying clients.
 Instead of just winging it day-to-day, it's time to start posting with purpose.